top of page

 Cert.
 Bioengineering, Biotechnology and Biomedical Engineering

 Cert.
-Arduino, Raspberry pi and Internet of Things (IoT)
+Arduino, Raspberry Pi and Internet of Things (IoT)

 Cert.
 Medical Software